 Author T.E.
 Lawrence, commonly known as “Lawrence of Arabia” played out his story during the Arab Revolt of 1917-18, in this valley (wadi) near the Jebel Rum Mountains in an utterly out-of-this-world landscape also called “Valley of the Moon.”

 As British officer, T.E.
 Lawrence, spoke fluent Arabic, making him valuable during the war effort.
-Also valuable, was the man sitting in the vehicle with us as we crossed the desert floor surrounded by stunning sandstone mountains.
-Suddenly, Bob was speaking Arabic with our driver.
+Also valuable, was the man sitting in the backseat of our vehicle with us as we crossed the desert floor surrounded by stunning sandstone mountains.
+Suddenly, "Backseat" Bob was speaking Arabic with our driver.
 Stunned, I turned to him with questioning eyes.
 It turns out this Parisian, living in Dallas, was born in Alexandria, Egypt.
 A delightful gentleman, he had us covered by knowing the language.

 We've enjoyed our treks to Petra, so it was time to see new territory while docked in Aqaba.
 The beauty of Wadi Rum is difficult to describe: herds of camel roam freely over granite and sandstone that has been ground by time and wind into a fine sand.
 The surface of mountains and outcroppings look like “dripping bowls of ice cream,” the surface flowing, caught in time.
 The stone is not one color, but many, and on the darker surfaces, petroglyph's were scratched like road signs to tell stories, often warnings to the travelers carry goods through the valley....”beware of bandits.”